Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription/Introduction.md

 H=tc^†_{1↑}c_{2↑}+tc^†_{2↑}c_{1↑}+tc^†_{1↓}c_{2↓}+tc^†_{2↓}c_{1↓}+Uc^†_{1↑}c_{1↑}c^†_{1↓}c_{1↓}+Uc^†_{2↑}c_{2↑}c^†_{2↓}c_{2↓}
 ```

-where ``t`` is the hopping amplitude and ``U`` is the Hubbard interaction strength.
+where ``t`` is the hopping amplitude， ``U`` is the Hubbard interaction strength and the electronic annihilation/creation operator carries a site index and a spin index.
 Actually, the **unitcell description framework** follows exactly after the above train of thought.
 For example, the aforementioned system can be constructed by the following codes

 ```@example
 using QuantumLattices